 - ½ cup sugar (or as needed to sprinkle on top)

 - Optional ingredient: cinnamon, pumpkin spice, spiced rum

 - Preheat oven to 300F.

 - In a 2-quart saucepan, gently heat the eggnog until it is almost starting to simmer, stirring every few minutes.

 - When the eggnog is heated, slowly add it to the egg yolks while keeping the mixer on.
+If you want to spice things up, add a bit of ground cinnamon, pumpkin spice, or spiced rum to the mixture.
 Continue with either family-style or individual eggnog ramekins, see directions for both below:

 To make individual eggnog creme brulee ramekins:

 - Add ½ cup of the eggnog mixture to each ramekin (you'll need about 8-10 ramekins).
 Transfer the ramekins to a large baking dish/tray with high sides, filled halfway with water.
 Bake at 300F for 40-45 minutes, or until the edges are set but the center still jiggles a little - it will set as it cools.
 Carefully remove from oven and allow to cool to room temperature.